pkucnc/qemu_blog/devices.md

 ---
 layout: default
-title: 03 Qemu devices and interrupts
+title: 03 devices and interrupts
 ---

 # A deep dive into QEMU: adding devices and interrupts